neilw4/OMiN/progress_reports/2014-10-09/report.md

 - Read more papers on security and encryption

 # Goals for next week
-- context survey - references for security
-- context survey - ID based encryption
-- context survey - fix references
+- context survey - small changes
 - design decisions
+- decide use cases
+- outline problem parameters
+- start implementation

 # Topics for discussion
 - Is context survey OK?